1995 Major League Baseball postseason: Cincinnati Reds vs. Atlanta Braves

 This was the first postseason meeting between the Braves and Reds.
 The Braves swept the Reds to return to the World Series for the third time in five years (in the process preventing an all-Ohio World Series from taking place).

 In Game 1, the Reds took the lead in the fourth inning off an RBI single from Ron Gant, but lost it as David Justice scored a run to send the game into extra innings.
 Mike Devereaux then scored an RBI single in the top of the eleventh to put the Braves in the lead for good.
 Game 2 also went into extra innings as Lenny Harris hit an RBI single and Jeff Branson stole home plate to tie the game for the Reds.
 However, the Reds imploded yet again as in the top of the tenth, Mark Lemke stole home plate off a wild pitch, and Javy López hit a three-run home run to give the Braves a 6–2 victory headed to Atlanta.
 Game 2 was the last postseason game ever played at Riverfront Stadium, and remains the most recent NLCS game played in Cincinnati to date.
 Greg Maddux pitched eight solid innings in Game 3 as the Braves won 5–2 to go up three games to none.
 In Game 4, Steve Avery and the Braves’ bullpen silenced Cincinnati’s offense as the Braves won 6–0 to complete the sweep.

-The Braves would return to the NLCS the next year, where they overcame a 3–1 series deficit against the St. Louis Cardinals before falling in the World Series.
+The Braves would return to the NLCS the next year, and defeated the St. Louis Cardinals in seven games after trailing 3–1 in the series, but would come up short in the World Series.